French Basque Country: Prehistoric era

 The oldest human remains that are known of in the territory of the current French Basque Country are approximately 150,000 years old.
-Some houses have been found on the terraces of the river Adour, in Ilbarritz (Bidart), Saint-Pierre-d’Irube, and Mouguerre.
-In the Middle Paleolithic era (700,000-100,000 years ago), neanderthals inhabited this area.
+Some houses have been found on the terraces of the river Adour, in Ilbarritz (Bidart), Saint-Pierre-d'Irube and Mouguerre.
+In the Middle Paleolithic era (700,000–100,000 years BP), Neanderthals inhabited this area.
 At the beginning they lived in the open air and later in caves, like the one in Isturits.
-Cro-magnon people appeared during the Upper Paleolithic (9000-50,000 years ago).
+Cro-Magnon people appeared during the Upper Paleolithic (9,000–50,000 years BP).

-Many artistic objects from the Magdalenian era (9000-14,000 years ago) have been found in Isturits.
+Many artistic objects from the Magdalenian era (9,000–14,000 years BP) have been found in Isturits.

 The most well-known object found is a bird bone with three holes in it in the shape of a txistu.
 Moving into the Mesolithic era, humans began to live outside of caves, despite the fact that these were still used until a much later date.
 Also, during this era, the artefacts of ceramics, agriculture, and raising livestock were discovered.

-During the Neolithic era (4000-3000 B.C.E.), new techniques for the use of metals and agriculture arrived.
+During the Neolithic era (4000–3000 B.C.E.), new techniques for the use of metals and agriculture arrived.